Subash049/Breast_Cancer_Analysis_Assignment/README.md

-﻿# ANN_Breast_Cancer_Analysis
+﻿# Breast_Cancer_Analysis

-This project involves data preprocessing, feature selection, ANN model building, and creating a Streamlit app for predicting breast cancer.
+This project leverages machine learning techniques, specifically Artificial Neural Networks (ANN), for predicting breast cancer malignancy using the popular Breast Cancer Wisconsin dataset.
+It also includes a user-friendly Streamlit web application for interaction and prediction.

 ## Setup